hyperglyph/hyperglyph/spec/hyperglyph.rst

 extensions
 ----------

-extensions are name, attr, content tuples, used internally within glyph to describe objects with special handling or meaning, rather than application meaning.
+extensions are name, attr, content tuples, used internally within hyperglyph to describe objects with special handling or meaning, rather than application meaning.